Paperspace/Docs/deployments/about.md

 * Per second pay-as-you-go billing
 * Multi-instance deployments with automatic load balancing
 * A dedicated, secure endpoint URL per deployment
-* Accessible via the Gradient CLI, GUI, or API, or from your own custom applications
+* Accessible via the Gradient CLI, Web UI, or API, or from your own custom applications

 ##